Kampar Regency: Government

-Administrative Districts
+Administrative districts

 Kampar Regency is divided into twenty-one districts (kecamatan), as a result of the reorganisation of the previous twelve districts.
-The districts (with their administrative centres) are tabulated below with their areas and their 2010 and 2020 Census populations:
+The districts (with their administrative centres) are tabulated below with their areas and their 2010 and 2020 Census populations, together with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 242 rural desa and 8 urban kelurahan), and its post code.

-Notes: (a) 2010 population included in that for XIII Koto Kampar, from which it was split.(b) formerly named Bangkinang Barat. (c) formerly named Kampar Timur.
+Notes: (a) including one kelurahan (the district admin centre). (b) 2010 population included in that for XIII Koto Kampar, from which it was split.(c) formerly named Bangkinang Barat. (d) including 2 kelurahan - Bangkinang and Langgini. (e) also called Bangkinang Seberang. (f) including 2 kelurahan - Pasir Sialang and Pulau. (g) formerly named Kampar Timur.

 Demography

-The Census of Kampar Regency in 2010 recorded 688,204 persons, which consisted of 354,836 male and 333,368 female.
-The Census in 2020 recorded 841,332 persons, which consisted of 431,295 male and 410,037 female.
+The Census of Kampar Regency in 2010 recorded 688,204 persons, which consisted of 354,836 males and 333,368 females.
+The Census in 2020 recorded 841,332 persons, which consisted of 431,295 males and 410,037 females.
 Sex ratio (the ratio of the male population to the female population) thus was 105.2 in 2020.
-The Kampar population is Austronesian who often refer to themselves as Ughang Ocu, spread over most of Kampar region with Tribal Domo, Malay, Piliong / Piliang, Mandailiong, Putopang, Caniago, Kampai, Bendang, etc. In history, ethnicity, customs, and their culture is close to the Minangkabau society.
-Particularly with Limopuluah Luhak region.
+The official estimate in mid 2024 was 898,973 persons, comprising 459,172 males and 439,801 females.
+The Kampar population are Austronesian who often refer to themselves as Ughang Ocu, spread over most of Kampar region with Tribal Domo, Malay, Piliong / Piliang, Mandailiong, Putopang, Caniago, Kampai, Bendang, etc. In history, ethnicity, customs, and their culture is close to the Minangkabau society, particularly with the Limopuluah Luhak region.
 This happens because the new Kampar region apart from Minang since the Japanese colonial period in 1942.
-According to his H.Takahashi in Japan and Eastern Asia, 1953, the Military Government Kaigun Kampar in Sumatra enter into Shio Riau region as part of a strategy of territorial defense military on the East coast of Sumatra.
-Furthermore, there is also little ethnic Malays who generally live in the border areas bordering East with Siak and Pelalawan.
+According to his H.Takahashi in Japan and Eastern Asia, 1953, the Military Government Kaigun Kampar in Sumatra entered into Shio Riau region as part of a strategy of territorial defense military on the East coast of Sumatra.
+Furthermore, there are also little ethnic Malays who generally live in the border areas bordering East with Siak and Pelalawan.
 Followed by ethnic Javanese majority have settled in Kampar since the colonial period and independence through transmigration programs scattered centers of transmigration settlements.
-Similarly Batak ethnic population found in large enough quantities to work as laborers in the plantation sector and other services.
+Similarly the Batak ethnic population was found in large enough quantities to work as laborers in the plantation sector and other services.
 Besides the significant number of migrants of other tribes from West Sumatra Minangkabau who made their living as traders and businessmen.
-The most densely populated district that is Kampar District with 376 inhabitants / km2, followed by Tambang District with 266 inhabitants / km2, Rumbio Jaya District with 236 inhabitants / km2 and Kampar Utara District with 226 inhabitants / km2.
-The two relatively sparsely populated districts namely Kampar Kiri Hulu with a density of 8 inhabitants / km2 and Kampar Kiri Hilir with 17 inhabitants / km2.
+The most densely populated district in mid 2024 was Kampar District with 408.75 inhabitants per km2, followed by Tambang District with 262.95 inhabitants per km2 and Rumbio Jaya District with 258.31 inhabitants per km2.
+The three most sparsely populated districts were Kampar Kiri Hulu with a density of only 9.09 inhabitants per km2, Kampar Kiri Hilir with 20.15 inhabitants per km2 and Koto Kampar Hulu with 31.25 inhabitants per km2.